Rachit005/Python/HR Analytics/README.txt

 Expectations and Evaluation:
 We expect the candidate to build a model upon training data (70% of the train_hr.csv) and evaluate the model on the validation data, (30% of the train_hr.csv).
 Use the random_state=10 while splitting the data.
 Use the model to predict upon the test_hr.csv.
-Candidates are free to use any of the algorithms to build the model and the evaluation metric for this competition is F1_Score on the validation data.